navipartner/docs/content/en/docs/ecommerce/shopify/explanation/send_data_back/index.md

 ---
-title: "Sending data back to Shopify"
+title: "Sending order-related data back to Shopify"
 description: "Learn more about two events which prompt data to be sent to Shopify."
 lead: ""
 date: 2023-07-11T11:18:20+02:00